logo

 2.THE STADIUM OF FLORA

-The culmination of the unaware power of Life is Botticelli’s FLORA, who represents the power of natural vitality: the fullfillment of womanhood.
-Flora shows the full and mature femininity, fertile, abundant and nourishing, she looks directly on the front, and she is covered by flowers everywhere.
 She now can control her feminine power of creation, in a conscious and mature way, and she is so abundant that she can even distribute flowers to others.
 Nonetheless, she still uses flowers to adorn her body, to appear, to make herself more precious and appetizing.
 She dresses up.

 3. THE STADIUM OF VENUS – THE GODDESS

-Venus isnow aware, aware that she is not the one who possess the vital energy, she is not the one who is creating life, while instead it is Life itself that is using her to express its infinite power.
+Venus is now aware, aware that she is not the one who possess the vital energy, she is not the one who is creating life, while instead it is Life itself that is using her to express its infinite power.
 Venus has understood that I and mine are just illusions, and that emptiness is really fertile.

 DYNAMISM OF VENUS